deco3500-2017/SuzukiSwifts/README.md

 - Created questionnaires for users for the prompts.
 - Ran user tests for the prompts with 5 users.
 - Created proforma test report.
-- Analysed the results of the user tests and formed improvements that can be developed.
+- Analysed the results of the user tests with Jack and formed improvements that can be developed.
 - Ran second user test with the improvements made to the prompts.
 - Created a future development plan for the App - what are the future implementations we would consider and implement?
 - Completed stand up documentation with Daiki.